 “A means to an end”

 Public engagement serves as a means to encourage action through public education.
-The value of engagement established on its instrumental value.
+The value of engagement is established on its instrumental value.

 1 Enhanced understanding

 Public engagement provides opportunities for citizens to understand issues better and express their ideas.
-By incorporating concerns, ideas and aspirations of the public and local communities that are usually ignored into decision-making, decision makers are better informed.
+By incorporating concerns, ideas, and aspirations of the public and local communities that are usually ignored into decision-making, decision-makers are better informed.

 2 Improved communication

 Since citizens are offered more information and given the chance to voice, the values and ideas of citizens are better understood by decision-makers.
 Public engagement is a bottom-up approach that can fill the communication gap between citizens and decision-makers.
 Therefore, it reduces misunderstandings and conflicts during communication.

 Involving the public in decision-making helps decision-makers to fulfill public needs and generate better solutions.
 The decisions involving citizens and local knowledge are more inclusive and effective.
 Improved outcomes in decision-making increase the acceptance of decisions.
 Thus, engaging citizens in decisions can gain more support from the public and promote the implementation of decisions.